ParkerTenBroeck/generators/README.md

 ### synchronized

-when a generator/future method is declared as `synchronized` the `next`/`poll`/`cancel` functions will all be synchronized over the instance or class which the method was declared in.
+when a generator/future method is declared as `synchronized` the `next`/`poll`/`cancel` functions will all be synchronized over the instance or class the method was declared in.

 it is important to note that the monitor is **NOT** held across suspend points where the function returns.